slsa-framework/slsa/docs/spec/draft/attested-build-env-levels.md

 | Primary Term | Description
 | --- | ---
 | Build ID | An immutable identifier assigned uniquely to a specific execution of a tenant's build.
 In practice, the build ID may be a cryptographic key or other unique and immutable identfier (e.g., a UUID) associated with the build execution.
 | Build image | The template for a build environment, such as a VM or container image.
-Individual components of a build image include the bootable storage volume containing the build executor, a dedicated build platform client, and pre-installed guest OS and packages.
+Individual components of a build image include the bootable storage volume containing the build executor, a dedicated build agent, and pre-installed guest OS and packages.
 | Build image producer | The party that creates and distributes build images.
 In practice, the build image producer may be the hosted build platform or a third party in a BYO build image setting.
 | Build executor | A platform-provided program dedicated to executing the tenant’s build definition, i.e., running the build, within the build environment.
 The build executor must be included in the build image's measurement.
-| Build platform client | A platform-provided program that interfaces with the hosted build platform's control plane from within a running build environment.
-The build platform client must be included in the build image's measurement.
+| Build agent | A program that interacts with the hosted build platform's control plane from within a running build environment.
+The build agent must be included in the build image's measurement.
 | Build dispatch | The process of assigning a tenant's build to a pre-deployed build environment on a hosted build platform.
 | Compute platform | The compute system and infrastructure underlying a build platform, i.e., the host system (hypervisor and/or OS) and hardware.
 In practice, the compute platform and the build platform may be managed by the same or distinct organizations.
 | Host interface | The component in the compute platform that the hosted build platform uses to request resources for deploying new build environments, i.e., the VMM/hypervisor or container orchestrator.